Trinity In Action

 Loaves and Fishes serves a hot meal from 5-6:15 p.m. seven nights a week in the basement of Wilkes Boulevard Methodist Church, located at 702 Wilkes Blvd.
 The kitchen is run entirely by donations and volunteer services.

 Trinity volunteers prepare and serve the evening meal at Loaves and Fishes the second Thursday of each month.
-To provide food or to serve, add your name to the sign up form on the front table in the Narthex at church or contact Anne Seymour at (573) 424-8845.
+To provide food or to serve, add your name to the sign up form sent out with the weekly, Friday email or contact the church office.

 The Wardrobe is a non-profit thrift shop operated by a volunteer executive board and staffed entirely by volunteers.
 Donations of gently worn clothing for all ages and other household items are sold at nominal prices and given to those in need.